George’s 37 in home debut lead Clippers past Hawks 150-101

 Hawks: Young's run of consecutive games with double-doubles ended at four. ...
 Evan Turner returned after missing eight games with left Achilles pain and scored 11 points off the bench. ...
 Vince Carter missed his fourth game in a row for personal reasons.

 Clippers: George passed Phil Smith (35 on Oct.
 10, 1980) for most points in a Clippers home debut. ...
 All 12 Clippers saw action and scored. ...
 Jerome Robinson scored a career-high 21 points. ...
 Their 43 points were the most in a first quarter since scoring 46 against Philadelphia on Feb.
 9, 2014. ...
 It's the fourth game Leonard has missed; the others were due to load management. ...
 Patrick Beverley sat out with a sore left calf. ...
-Landry Shamet missed his third straight game because of a high ankle sprain. ...
+Landry Shamet missed his third straight game because of a high ankle sprain and used a cane to get around. ...
 Rookie Terance Mann made his second straight start and scored 13 points.

 HE SAID IT